khulnasoft/integrations-core/wmi_check/README.md

 The metrics definitions include three components:

 - Class property in WMI.
-- Metric name as it appears in Datadog.
+- Metric name as it appears in Khulnasoft.
 - The metric type.

 The following sample configuration populates many more metrics on a Windows 2012 server.